ionic-team/stencil-site/docs/output-targets/dist.md

 ```

 This is an alternative approach to e.g. loading the components directly through a script tag as mentioned below.
 Read more about `setNonce` and when to set it in our guide on [Content Security Policy Nonces](../guides/csp-nonce.md).

-## Distribution Options

-Each output target's form of bundling and distribution has its own pros and cons.
-Luckily you can just worry about writing good source code for your component.
-Stencil will handle generating the various bundles and consumers of your library can decide how to apply your components to their external projects.
-Below are a few of the options.

-### Script tag

-- Use a script tag linked to a CDN copy of your published NPM module, for example: `<script type="module" src='https://cdn.jsdelivr.net/npm/my-name@0.0.1/dist/myname.js'></script>`.
-- The initial script itself is extremely tiny and does not represent the entire library.
-It's only a small registry.
-- You can use any or all components within your library anywhere within that webpage.
-- It doesn't matter if the actual component was written within the HTML or created with vanilla JavaScript, jQuery, React, etc.
-- Only the components used on that page will be requested and lazy-loaded.

-### Importing the `dist` library using a bundler

-- Run `npm install my-name --save`
-- Add an `import` within the root component: `import my-component`;
-- Stencil will automatically setup the lazy-loading capabilities for the Stencil library.
-- Then you can use the element anywhere in your template, JSX, HTML etc.

-### Importing the `dist` library into another Stencil app

-- Run `npm install my-name --save`
-- Add an `import` within the root component: `import my-component`;
-- Stencil will automatically setup the lazy-loading capabilities for the Stencil library.
-- Then you can use the element anywhere in your template, JSX, HTML etc.